-- 1) Retirement of the employee; - 2) Death of the employee; - 3) Resignation of the employee; - 4) Termination for cause by the Board of Trustees in accordance with due process procedures (BP5.2.4); - 5) Revocation of appropriate/required certification or required licensures; - Conviction of a felony or behavior that is violent or harmful to others
+- 1) Retirement of the employee;

+- 2) Death of the employee;

+- 3) Resignation of the employee;

+- Termination for cause by the Board of Trustees in accordance with due process procedures (BP Procedure 5.21.4);

+- 5) Revocation of appropriate/required certification or required licensures;

+- 6) Conviction of a felony or

+- 7) Behavior that is violent or harmful to others

-5.14.9 Employment Contract Resignations
+5.8.10 Employment Contract Resignations

-Resignations effective at the end of the contracted term will be submitted to the supervisor, administrator, Director of Human Resources and College President, and do not require Board approval.
+Resignations effective at the end of the contracted term will be submitted to the supervisor, administrator, Director of Human Resources, and College

+President, and do not require Board approval.
 Resignations with an effective date that occurs during the contract year will be submitted to the President of the College for action.
-It is expected that thirty working days' notice be provided to the College.
+It is expected that thirty 30 working days' notice be provided to the College.
 Acceptance of resignation shall be made by the Board of Trustees upon the recommendation of the President of the College with input from the administrator.
 The College funded medical and life insurance benefits will be terminated effective the end of the month of the contracted term or the end of the month in which employment is severed if within the contracted term.

-Release on less than thirty days' notice may be granted due to extenuating circumstances but will require approval by the College President and Board.
+Release on less than thirty (30) days' notice may be granted due to extenuating circumstances but will require approval by the College President and Board.

-Employment Contracts - Faculty (Adopted 6-1-1992; Revised 5-6-2002, 4-15-2014) Written employment contracts shall be executed with full-time faculty.
-Faculty members who do not have written employment contracts, such as adjunct faculty, are considered at-will employees.
+5.9 Employment Contracts - Faculty (Adopted 6-1-1992; Revised 5-6-2002, 4-15-2014) (formerly 5.15)

+Written employment contracts shall be executed with full-time faculty.
+Faculty members who do not have written employment contracts, such as (i.e., adjunct faculty), are considered at-will employees. -